freqtrade/freqtrade/docs/bot-optimization.md

 The strategy provides access to the `DataProvider`.
 This allows you to get additional data to use in your strategy.

+!!!Note:
-**NOTE**: The DataProvier is currently not available during backtesting / hyperopt.
+    The DataProvier is currently not available during backtesting / hyperopt, but this is planned for the future.

 All methods return `None` in case of failure (do not raise an exception).